b2ihealthcare/snow-owl/docs/api/snomed/concepts.md

 It also contains the following supplementary information:

 - `parentIds`, `ancestorIds`

 These arrays hold a set of SCTIDs representing the concept's direct and indirect ancestors in the inferred taxonomy.
 The (direct) parents array contains all `destinationId`s from active and inferred IS A relationships where the `sourceId` matches this concept's SCTID, while the ancestor array contains all SCTIDs taken from the parent and ancestor array of direct parents.
 The arrays are sorted by SCTID.

-  A value of `-1` means that the concept is a **root concept** that does not have any actual SNOMED CT concepts set as its parent.
+A value of `-1` means that the concept is a **root concept** that does not have any concepts defined as its parent.
 Typically, this only applies to `138875005|Snomed CT Concept|` in SNOMED CT content.

 See the following example response for a concept placed deeper in the tree:

 ```json
 GET /snomed-ct/v3/MAIN/concepts/425758004 // Diagnostic blood test